webcerebrium/couchdocs/README.md

 ## Usage

-#### Create CouchDB Database from all merged documents in current folder
+#### Create CouchDB Database from all merged JSON documents in current folder
 ```
 couchdocs create
 ```